merkle-open/generator-nitro/README.md

 ### Update a project

 If you run `yo nitro` from an existing project you may update your project to a newer version.
+Updating to a new major version needs some more work.
+Please check the [release notes](https://github.com/namics/generator-nitro/releases)

 ## Generators